U.S. Physical Therapy (NYSE:USPH) Issues FY 2022 Earnings Guidance

 U.S. Physical Therapy (NYSE:USPH – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share guidance of $2.65-$2.75 for the period.
+The company provided earnings per share (EPS) guidance of $2.65-$2.75 for the period.
 The company issued revenue guidance of -.
-U.S. Physical Therapy also updated its FY 2022 guidance to $2.65-$2.75 EPS.

 Institutional Investors Weigh In On U.S. Physical Therapy